danhpham2000/danhpham2000/README.md

 Computer Science senior student at San Francisco State University
 -----------------------------------------------------------------

-I'm studying Computer Science and I am willing to learn coding!
+I'm studying Computer Science and I love coding a lot!!!!

 * 🌍  I'm living in San Jose, California.
 * ✉️  You can contact me at [danhpham1104@gmail.com](mailto:danhpham1104@gmail.com).
 * 🧠  I'm currently completing several Udemy courses that are useful for my academic in Computer Science, including DSA, Software Development, API, Database,etc...Hopefully, after this summer, I will be able to have a solid foundational knowledge about the world of sofware engineering.
-* ⚡  I'm learning and practicing with different challenging and interesting projects.
 * I am currently working as software engineer in both internship and open source contributor.

 ### Skills